Gun and bomb attack threat closes Los Angeles schools in likely hoax

-LOS ANGELES Los Angeles shut more than 1,000 public schools on Tuesday over a threatened attack with bombs and assault rifles, sending hundreds of thousands of students home as city leaders were criticized for overreacting to what authorities later said was apparently a hoax.
+LOS ANGELES Los Angeles shut more than 1,000 public schools on Tuesday over a threatened attack with bombs and assault rifles, sending hundreds of thousands of students home as city leaders were criticized for overreacting to what federal officials later said was likely a hoax.

-"Based on past circumstance, I could not take the chance," Los Angeles School Superintendent Ramon Cortines told a news conference early in the day.
+"Based on past circumstance, I could not take the chance," Los Angeles School Superintendent Ramon Cortines told a news conference.
+Cortines told Reuters later in the day that all schools in the Los Angeles Unified School District were expected to reopen on Wednesday.

-But federal officials, who asked not to be identified, echoed an assessment by New York City Police Commissioner William Bratton that the decision in Los Angeles was an "overreaction."
-New York had received an almost identical threat that was quickly deemed not credible.
+Federal officials, who asked not to be identified, echoed an assessment by New York City Police Commissioner William Bratton that the decision in Los Angeles was an "overreaction" and that New York had received an almost identical threat that was quickly deemed not credible.

-After more than 1,500 school district sites had been inspected by nightfall, Los Angeles Mayor Eric Garcetti conceded that the message appeared to have been a hoax.

-"We can now announce the FBI has determined that this is not a credible threat," Garcetti said, adding that the incident required further investigation but "what we do know is, it will be safe for our children return to school tomorrow.
+Los Angeles Mayor Eric Garcetti backed the decision and Police Chief Charlie Beck said it should not be second-guessed because the threat was "very specific to Los Angeles Unified School District campuses."

 PARENTS FRUSTRATED, CONFUSED